 Face down cards are cards in territories, battle, and set-aside areas that are face down either due to an ability, or are inactive Artifacts in an Artifact pile.
 Face down cards have no numbers, brigade, titles, or identifiers while they are face down.
 The only known attribute of a face down card is the card type.
-Face down cards are only targetable by abilities that specify they can target face down cards or inactive Artifacts, or abilities that target all cards of the face down card's type in a location.
 When a face down card enters battle, it is immediately flipped face up, unless otherwise specified by the ability that flipped it face down.
+Special rules about targeting face down cards are described in Targeting.